Cataract Surgery in Vero Beach

 After the age of 40, cataracts become increasingly common.
 In fact, more than half of all Americans by the age of 80 have experienced a problem with cataracts, or have had cataracts removed.

-How do you know if you need laser cataract surgery?
-If cataracts reduce your quality of life, symptoms will include:
+How do you know if you need cataract surgery?
+If cataracts are reducing your quality of life, symptoms will include:

 - Poor night vision